Home Equity Loan FAQs: Costs, Benefits, and Uses

 Cons: You risk losing your home if you default on the loan, interest rates are often higher than a first mortgage, and the loan can be complex to understand without expert advice.

-What Are the Interest Rates on Home Equity Loans in Ontario?
+What Are the Rates for Home Equity Loans in Ontario?

 Home equity loan interest rates in Ontario are typically lower than those for unsecured loans but higher than first mortgage rates.
 They can vary widely, from as low as prime rate plus 1% for major banks to much higher rates from private lenders.
 The final rate depends on your credit score, income, home equity, and the lender you choose.